montejackson/montejackson/README.md

 - 👋 Hi, I’m @montejackson
 - 👀 I’m interested in lake living.
 - 🌱 I’m currently learning crypto and Microsoft Application Innovation solutions.
-- 💞️ I’m looking to collaborate on MSFT AIS.
 - 📫 How to reach me at montejackson@microsoft.com

 <!---